 In 2013 I suffered a nasty break to my foot which stopped me from playing any sport so my friends challenged me to take part in the Prudential Ride London 100 as a way of getting my fitness back through cycling.
 Once I received my place I was inspired to take the opportunity to raise money for Woking & Sam Beare Hospices.

-I feel very privileged to be able to raise money for this amazing charity and be able to give a little bit back and I hope I can raise lots more money for the hospice in the future.
+I feel very privileged to be able to raise money for this amazing charity and be able to give a little bit back.